 Translation:Yo necesito mi maleta.

-If you see it rejected again, click "Report a problem | My answer should be accepted".
+Because the database is missing a correct answer :) If you see it rejected again, click "Report a problem | My answer should be accepted".

 First, I never heard of that verb.
 Second, if the subject is "yo" the ending would be "o" in the present tense.
 I haven't come across this lesson yet.
 I have heard "preciso" being used to mean "exact" or "necessary".
 If you are saying something like "I have to, ought to, should", I would use "yo tengo que _", "debo ", Es necesario __

 Yo necesito "la" maleta.
 The understanding would, therefore be, "my".
 If the owner of the personal object or part of the body is the same as the person who has it, I was always told that the definite article can be used instead of the possessive.
 Also, your correction says "pay attention to gender" - this has nothing to do with gender.

 Petaca is another word for suitcase, but it's colloquial.

 "Nesecito" isn't a word, but verbs do change according to the person performing the action (this is called conjugation).
 Here's how it works for the verb "necesitar" in the present tense:

 "mia" is a pronoun, totally replacing "maleta"; "mi" is an adjective used with both fem. and mas. nouns: Ex: mi maletA, mi librO, the pronoun: La mia es grande (mine is big); El mio es interesante (mine is interesting) Note: the nouns are not used (pronouns REPLACE nouns) - should be accents on the letter "i" in each